robertchase/ergaleia/doc/import_by_path.md

     Notes:
         1. The 'path' is searched relative to PYTHONPATH.
-        2. If 'path' is not a string, no function lookup is performed.
+        2. If 'path' is not a string, no function lookup is performed, and 'path' will be returned unchanged.
+        3. If 'path' is incorrect a ModuleNotFoundError or AttributeError will be raised.
 ```

 ## example